-So it would definitely be worthwhile looking into a Ltd company.
+So it would definitely be worthwhile looking into an-a Ltd company.

 If on the other hand you don’t earn as much, or if you work part-time or even if all your income will be coming from your Amazon FBA business, then you get a lot more leeway as a sole trader before you start paying higher than the 19% corporation tax.
 As we saw in our earlier example it’s around the £60k profit mark which you can use as a rough guide.

 If your total income is lower than that then it’s probably simpler and financially beneficial to operate as a sole trader.

 Registering Ltd does not equal registering for VAT

 One final point before we wrap up today’s post – registering an Ltd company does not mean registering for VAT.
 They’re completely different things and you can register for VAT as either a sole trader or Ltd company.